 - Emergency Contacts

 - Jobs on Campus

 - On-Campus Banking

 - Placement Testing and Placement

 There is no mention of the need to understand and discuss why you are attending college.
 Over 85% of college freshmen report attending college for vocational reasons—i.e., to get a good job.
 You will likely not be able to take any classes on how to do that.
 It is not something colleges and universities do well.
 Many choose not to address the issue at all.

-Our programs start with that discussion and develop a path forward.
-It’ one of the reasons we have been so successful.
+My programs start with that discussion and develop a path forward.
+It’ one of the reasons the programs have been so successful.